Patea4/fused_linear_gelu/README.md

 There are currently **two backends** in this repository:

-1. **cuBLAS + single-pass epilogue (baseline)**
+1. **cuBLAS + single-pass epilogue**
    - Uses cuBLAS for the matrix multiply.
    - Adds bias + GELU activation in a single pass afterward.

 2. **Custom fused CUDA kernel (work in progress)**
    - A hand-written CUDA kernel that performs matmul, bias, and GELU **with one kernel launch**.
    - Currently optimizing performance for the matmul operation.
-   - The goal is to compare performance against both the baseline and PyTorch.
+   - The goal is to compare performance against both the cuBLAS and PyTorch implementations.

 ---